RubyMoney/money/README.md

 ## Localization

-In order to localize formatting you can use `I18n` gem:
+In order to localize formatting you can use `I18n` gem (you need to include it separately):

 ```ruby
 Money.locale_backend = :i18n
 ```

 With this enabled a thousands seperator and a decimal mark will get looked up in your `I18n` translation files.
 In a Rails application this may look like:

 ```yml
 # config/locale/en.yml